dipjyotisikder/PocketWallet/PocketWallet.Bkash/README.md

 ### Check Payment Status <a name="check-payment-status"></a>
 #### Call the query method as follows:
-Note: PaymentId that is shown below can be received from the response of [payment create request](#payment-create-method-response).
+Note: PaymentId that is shown below can be received from this [response](#payment-response).
 ````
 var query = new PaymentQuery
 {